Mornor/ml-auto-subtitles/notes.md

 - Delete SQS message once sound is extracted.
 - May be create a SG to run the ECS task (right now, it uses the default SG of the VPC).
 - Put the Lambdas inside VPC and create interface endpoints, so that communications does not go through Internet.
+- In the s3-ec1-lambdas-bucket, there is no need to create folders.
+Remove them.

 [Problem]
 - Not possible to extract sound w/ lambda because Numpy cannot be added to a Python package.